 Description Valid values Default value Takes effect login is successful but the subsequent login to Configuration Server fails, then an error box is displayed to the user.
-Once the error box is dismissed, the browser will be redirected to the specified URL. logged in via SSO for this to occur. decision-table-enable-v wildcards (new in 8.5.001) Controls whether the wild card feature is enabled in decision tables. true/false true After GRAT (re-)start help-file-url (new in 8.5.
+Once the error box is dismissed, the browser will be redirected to the specified URL.
+Note: The user must have logged in via SSO for this to occur. decision-table-enable-v wildcards (new in 8.5.001) Controls whether the wild card feature is enabled in decision tables. true/false true After GRAT (re-)start help-file-url (new in 8.5.
 001) Specifies the base URL location of online help for GRAT.
 You can specify a local protected URL to install the wiki Help files if your organization prefers.
-String http://docs.genesys.com/ Special:GRATHelp After GRAT (re-)start use-legacy-language-pa ack-webhelp (new in 8.5.0 001) With value true, when the GRAT user clicks the Help button in non-English environments, GRAT will use the legacy WebHelp files shipped with the various language packs.
+String http://docs.genesys.com/ Special:GRATHelp After GRAT (re-)start use-legacy-language-p ack-webhelp (introduced i n 8.5.001 and removed in r release 8.5.1) With value true, when the GRAT user clicks the Help button in non-English environments, GRAT will use the legacy WebHelp files shipped with the various language packs.
 These legacy files may not reflect the full set of current functionality.
-With value false (default), GRAT will retrieve online Help from the docs.genesys.com website in the desired language (if available). true/false false After GRAT (re-)start context-services-rest-api-protocol (new in 8.5.001) The protocol that GRAT uses for the Context Services metadata REST API.
-Valid values are: • http http, https http After GRAT (re-)start
+With value false (default), GRAT will retrieve online Help from the docs.genesys.com website in the desired language (if available).
+In release 8.5.1, translated online Help is available, so this option is not required. true/false false After GRAT (re-)start

-Description Valid values Default value Takes effect • https context-services-rest-a pi-host (new in 8.5.001) The hostname of the Context Services that GRAT connects to.
+Description Description Valid values Takes effect context-services-rest-api-protocol (new in 8.5.001) The protocol that GRAT uses for the Context Services metadata REST API.
+Valid values are: • http • https http, https http After GRAT (re-)start context-services-rest-a pi-host (new in 8.5.001) The hostname of the Context Services that GRAT connects to.
 String After GRAT (re-)start context-services-rest-a pi-port (new in 8.5.001) The port of the Context Services metadata API String After GRAT (re-)start context-services-rest-a pi-base-path (new in 8.5.
-001) The base path of the Context Services API. // After GRAT (re-)start list-object-use-name (n ew in 8.5.001.21) Enables users to control whether either the name or the display name of a Configuration Server list object is encoded in the DROOLS rule file. true/false After GRAT (re-)start
+001) The base path of the Context Services API.
+1 After GRAT (re-)start list-object-use-name (n ew in 8.5.001.21) Enables users to control whether either the name or the display name of a Configuration Server list object is encoded in the DROOLS rule file. true/false After GRAT (re-)start enable-nested-solution s (new in 8.5.100.21) Controls whether users can create new rule packages under any node of the hierarchy.
+For iWD, it is recommended to set this option to false. true/false false After GRAT (re-)start deploy-method (new in 8.5.100.21) Enables users to override the automatic detection of the protocol to construct the "callback" URL used by GRE to fetch the DRL.
+GRE will use the selected method to connect with the GRAT server during deployment. auto / http / https auto After GRAT (re-)start